openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![member-allocator](/docs/zh/develop/images/form/member-allocator.png)

   - `descriptions`
-    - 展示多种信息的表单项
+    - A form item to show types of information
-    - `title`，右侧内容的标题
+    - `title`, title of right content
-    - `onClick`，右侧内容标题旁的跳转按钮
+    - `onClick`, the jump button behind title
-    - `items`，每个信息展示项的配置，数组
+    - `items`, configuration of each information to display, array.
-      - `label`，信息展示项左侧的标题文字
+      - `label`, information display on the left side of the item
-      - `value`，信息展示项右侧的值
+      - `value`, information display on the right side of the item
-      - `span`，信息展示右侧占用的布局尺寸
+      - `span`, layout of label and value
-    - 以创建云主机确认`src/pages/compute/containers/Instance/actions/StepCreate/ConfirmStep/index.jsx`为例
+    - Take create instance confirm as an example `src/pages/compute/containers/Instance/actions/StepCreate/ConfirmStep/index.jsx` :

       ```javascript
       {